Board of Directors

 Alecia Nagy, Chair

 In 2008, Alecia Nagy moved to Saskatoon from Prince Albert where her family still resides today.
 She attended the University of Saskatchewan and completed her Bachelor of Commerce with High Honors and Great Distinction in 2012, en route to becoming a Chartered Professional Accountant in 2015.
-From October 2016 to October 2018, Alecia was very fortunate to accept a secondment to KPMG UK in Edinburgh, Scotland as an Assistant Manager in the Financial Services Department.
-She is currently an Audit Manager at KPMG LLP.
-She has worked with clients in many sectors including mining, banking, insurance, non-profit, education, and healthcare.
+From October 2016 to October 2018, Alecia gained valuable experience and perspective during her secondment to KPMG UK in Edinburgh, Scotland as an Audit Assistant Manager.
+She is currently the Director of Operations at Gabriel Dumont Institute, a not for profit organization that provides Métis people in Saskatchewan the opportunity to obtain training and education.

-Alecia has been a member of the Audit & Finance Committee for two years and is excited to bring her experience to Foundations Learning & Skills Saskatchewan as a Board member.
+Alecia is excited to bring her experience to Foundations Learning & Skills Saskatchewan.
+Currently in her fourth year on the Board, she has previously served as Board Secretary and was a member of the Audit & Finance Committee for four years.
 One of her favourite memories from childhood was reading books before bed with her mom and sister, and she believes every family should have the opportunity to create memories like this.